-Platinum (Pt) is one of the most abundant PGMs in the Bushveld Complex, often occurring in significant quantities, and is highly valuable due to its various industrial applications, including catalytic converters, jewellery, and electronics.
+Platinum (Pt) is one of the most abundant PGMs in the Bushveld Complex, often occurring in significant quantities, and is highly valuable due to its various industrial applications, including catalytic converters, jewellery, and electronics and its investment demand.

-Figure 1: Platinum Group Metal + Gold Prill Split
+Figure 2: Platinum Group Metal + Gold Prill Split

 Palladium (Pd): Palladium is another essential PGM found in the Bushveld Complex.
-It is valued for its use in catalytic converters, especially in gasoline-powered vehicles, and it has applications in the electronics and chemical industries.
+It is valued for its use in catalytic converters, especially in gasoline-powered vehicles and hybrid vehicles, and it has applications in the electronics and chemical industries.